 Typically, a dog bite injury claim is filed with the homeowner's insurance policy of the dog owner.Statute of Limitations

 Do not delay in taking legal action.
 You only have two years from the date of your dog bite injury to file a lawsuit under the statute of limitations.
 If you delay and the two-year window closes, you will be unable to file a lawsuit and will lose your ability to recover compensation for your injuries.
 Therefore, it is strongly recommended that you contact a Del Paso Heights dog bite attorney shortly after the incident.

-The video below explains why it's important to hire a lawyer for your dog bite claim.Del Paso Heights Dog Bite Lawyer
+The video below explains why it's important to hire an injury lawyer for your dog bite claim.Del Paso Heights Dog Bite Lawyer

 I’m Ed Smith, a Del Paso Heights Dog Bite Lawyer.
 If you or someone you care about has suffered a serious injury or death as the result of a Del Paso Heights dog attack, please call me promptly at 916.921.6400 for free, friendly advice.
 During our initial phone call, we will go over the details of you or your loved one’s injury or death and decide the best way to proceed to recover compensation for your damages and losses.
 See our past verdicts and settlements.